Creating a Sauna

 Milling

+Lumber for the benches was locally sourced western red cedar, felled by a neighbor, who had already air-dried for two years before we milled it.
 We milled true 2x4s for the bench stock, carefully selecting clear sections to ensure there are no knots on the seating surface.
 The stock was still ~20% moisture content after milling, but I figured I could dry them the rest of the way in the sauna!

 Bench hangers